tytydraco/yessleep/out/When_the_stars_and_Moon_vanish_from_the_night_sky_you_better_hide_Part_2.md

 I pulled the trigger without a moment’s hesitation.
 It was the least I could do for a fellow human being.

 The sound of the gunshot echoed through the air.
-If the Praetor’s didn’t know of our present before that point, they sure did now.
+If the Praetors didn’t know of our presence before that point, they sure did now.
 Without wasting time, I pulled the broken body out from the car and tossed it unceremoniously onto the ground.
 His muscles still twitched, but I hoped the damage to his brain was enough to render him unconscious, even if he was still technically alive.

 “Let’s go,” I ordered.